open-source-lab-DFKI/bikerider/README.md

        Local: http://localhost:8100           << address to access the web app
 ```

+You can stop the app server by pressing CTRL+C. As an alternative to `ionic serve` which opens the browser automatically, you can use `ionic serve -b` which does not open your default browser.

 Changes in `src` will automatically be detected, compiled, and the served web page will be updated.
-There is no need to stop and rerun the application.
+In general, there is no need to stop and restart the application server during development.

 ### Android Device